webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ### Solar Array Charging

 We currently have 820 W of solar.
-Monitoring is available via Victron GX and online VRM Portal.
-On top of the bimini are 4x glass Kyocera KC 80W solar panels.
-Mounted on the radar arch are 2x glass Sunpower SPR-X20-250-BLK 250W solar panels.
-Each brand of panels connect to its own Victron SmartSolar MPPT Charger.
+Monitoring is available via the Victron GX console and online [VRM Portal](https://vrm.victronenergy.com/installation/12853/share/0889a143).
 The full array generates an average of 3.5 kWh per day.
 It would take 8 average days to fully charge a depleted battery by solar with no loads applied to it.

+On top of the bimini are 4x glass Kyocera KC 80W solar panels.
+These provide 320 W, are wired 2S2P with 10 AWG, and controlled with a Victron SmartSolar MPPT 100/30 in the lazarette.
+Average current from the controller is under 12 ampers, max current is 18 amperes.
+Fused at 30 ampers.

+Mounted on the radar arch are 2x glass Sunpower SPR-X20-250-BLK 250W solar panels wired 2P with 10 AWG, and controlled with a Victron SmartSolar MPPT 100/50 controller mounted in the lazarette.
+Average current from the controller is under 20 ampers, max current is 30 amperes.
+Fused at 50 ampers.

 ### AC Charging